-The world's 15 best Christmas markets
+The world's 17 best Christmas markets

 England's second city isn't the first place you'd expect to find a traditional Christmas Market.
 But buzzing Birmingham boasts "the largest authentic German Christmas Market outside of Germany or Austria."

-Held in Victoria Square until December 24, Birmingham emulates its continental rivals with 180 stalls selling everything from jewelry to handmade toys.
+Held in Victoria Square from November 15 to December 23, Birmingham emulates its continental rivals with over 120 stalls selling everything from jewelry to handmade toys.

 But the big draw is Chris Moose, the singing moose, found outside the market's Council House entrance, lending things a distinctly British air.

-What makes it special: The neighboring Christmas Craft Market, in Centenary Square, has 30 stalls selling local beers, British sausages and work by local artisans.
+What makes it special: The neighboring Christmas Craft Market, in Centenary Square, has about 30 stalls selling local beers, British sausages and work by local artisans.

 8. Tivoli Gardens, Copenhagen, Denmark